robot5000-design/ms2/README.md

 _Others:_

-- JSDoc for JavaScript comments.
+- JSDoc for JavaScript documentation.
 - Balsamiq - For wireframes.
-- Emailjs - For feedback email service.
 - Microsoft Paint 3D - For editing images.
 - HTML-CSS-JS.com - For box-shadow editing.
 - Browserstack - To check base compatibility.